Discover why the true story of John Rolfe and Pocahontas was "too complicated and violent for a youthful audience."

 However, the bloodshed that followed her death likely explains why Mike Gabriel, director of the 1995 Disney film Pocahontas left Rolfe out of his story entirely, saying, “The story of Pocahontas and Rolfe was too complicated and violent for a youthful audience.”

-Rolfe then left Thomas in the care of relatives and returned to Virginia, where he served in the colonial government.
-Rolfe then married again in 1619, although this time to Jane Pierce, the daughter of an English colonist and the pair had a child the following year.
+John Rolfe then left his son Thomas in the care of relatives and returned to Virginia, where he served in the colonial government.
+Rolfe then married again in 1619 to Jane Pierce, the daughter of an English colonist and the pair had a child the following year.

 Meanwhile, the peace created by the marriage of John Rolfe and Pocahontas had slowly begun unraveling with the death of Chief Powhatan in 1618.
 By 1622, the tribes had led a full-blown assault on the colonists that resulted in the deaths of one-quarter of the Jamestown settlers.
 It was then that John Rolfe himself died at the approximate age of 37, though it remains unclear as to whether this was due to the attacks or illness.